 • BSc (Hons) Applied Golf Management Studies (in association with the University of Birmingham)

-The minimum academic entry requirement is four GCSEs at Grades 4 to 9 (A to C) including Maths and English Language.
+The minimum entry requirement for the FdSc Foundation Degree is four GCSEs at Grades 4–9 (A–C), including Maths and English Language.

 What do different classes of PGA Professionals mean?